SivaNagiReddyy/Harvestors/FORGOT_PASSWORD_SETUP.md

 ---

-## Vercel Deployment
+## 🚀 Final Step: Redeploy

-### Add Environment Variables in Vercel:
+After adding environment variables in Vercel:
-1. Go to your Vercel project
+1. Go to Deployments tab
-2. Settings → Environment Variables
+2. Click on the latest deployment → **Redeploy**
-3. Add all variables listed above
+3. Or push any commit to trigger auto-deployment

-4. Redeploy the application
+The system will automatically detect the credentials and start sending real SMS/Email!

 ---